ASHA Federal Issue Briefs

 Medicare Coverage of Audiology Services

 Ask your members of Congress to support H.R.
-1116, the Medicare Audiology Services Enhancement Act of 2015, legislation that would provide senior citizens with a Medicare audiology benefit that gives them access to both diagnostic and rehabilitation services provided by audiologists.
+1116, the Medicare Audiology Services Enhancement Act of 2015, legislation that would provide senior citizens with a Medicare audiology benefit that gives them access to both diagnostic and treatment services provided by audiologists.
 Learn more about comprehensive coverage.
 Read the full issue brief on Medicare Coverage of Audiology Services [PDF]; watch the video.

 Medicare Outpatient Therapy Caps

 Tell Congress to support the Medicare Access to Rehabilitation Services Act of 2015 (S. 539/ H.R.
 775).
 This legislation would repeal the Medicare outpatient therapy cap and ensure Medicare patients continue to have access to medically necessary speech-language pathology, occupational therapy, and physical therapy services.
 Learn more about therapy caps.
 Read the full issue brief on Medicare Therapy Caps [PDF]; watch the video.

 Medicare Telehealth Coverage for Audiology and Speech-Language Pathology Services